grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 {{% admonition type="warning" %}}
 Reference style links such as `[link text][label]` or `[link text][]` don't work in the inner text of shortcodes if you use reference links defined at the topic level.
-You must define the reference links within the admonition shortcode.
+To use reference links within an admonition, you must use standard inline markdown links or define the reference links within the admonition shortcode.

 For more information, refer to [Markdown Reference Links in Shortcodes](https://discourse.gohugo.io/t/markdown-reference-links-in-shortcodes/5770/3).
 {{% /admonition %}}